 Fire helps keep non-native, invasive species in check and natural areas from becoming overgrown.
-And, regular prescribed fire may reduce the intensity of a wildfire by reducing fuel loads such as dead limbs and leaves.
+Regular prescribed fire may reduce the intensity of a wildfire by reducing fuel loads such as dead limbs and leaves.

 Prescribed fire is conducted by a team of highly skilled and experienced professionals.
 A “burn boss” organizes and supervises the event around a written plan and schedule.
-Strict safety procedures ensure the safety of the crew, nearby residents and private property, and conditions such as weather, wind and drought factors must be just right.
+Strict safety procedures protect the crew, nearby residents and private property.
+Conditions such as weather, wind and drought factors must be just right.

 Some staff will light a line of fire using drip torches.
 Others drive trucks carrying supplies and water to be used as a control agent.
 ATVs and even helicopters or trained horses may be on site, along with specialized tools.

-Florida Fire Manager Zach Prusak has many stories about some of the Conservancy’s most flamboyant characters and fascinating work.
+Florida Fire Manager Zach Prusak has many stories about some of the Conservancy’s most flamboyant characters.

 Longleaf pine is the perfect example.
 Its life cycle begins when fire prepares the soil for a pine seed to germinate by clearing the ground and turning leaves, dropped pine needles and sticks into fertilizer.
 For years a young seedling looks like a fuzzy pipe cleaner, its bud protected by tight needles while it grows a deep taproot.
 A second fire frees the bud and a tree quickly shoots high into the sky, above the fire line.
 Fire literally stimulates the next generation of this fabulous tree.